rnag/dataclass-wizard/README.rst

 To mark a dataclass as being JSON serializable (and de-serializable), simply sub-class from ``JSONSerializable`` as shown below.
-You can also extend from the class alias ``JSONWizard``, if you prefer to use that instead.
+You can also extend from the aliased name ``JSONWizard``, if you prefer to use that instead.

 Here is a (more) complete example of using the ``JSONSerializable``